What is AMD?

 - Are Caucasian

-If you are at risk for AMD because of your age, family history, or other factors, it’s important to get regular eye exams.
+If you’re at risk for AMD because of your age, family history, or other factors, it’s important to get regular eye exams.
+Ask your doctor how often you need to get eye exams.
 Early AMD doesn’t have any symptoms, so don’t wait for your vision to change!

 How can I lower my risk for AMD?

-Research shows that you may be able to lower your risk of AMD (or slow its progression) by making these healthy choices:
+Research shows that you may be able to lower your risk of AMD (or slow vision loss from AMD) by making these healthy choices:

-Maintain a healthy blood pressure and cholesterol levels
+- Maintain healthy blood pressure and cholesterol levels

 Did you know?

-Late AMD can happen in one eye or both eyes.
+Late AMD can happen in 1 or both eyes

-Having late AMD in one eye puts you at higher risk of developing late AMD in your other eye.
+Having late AMD in 1 eye puts you at higher risk of developing late AMD in your other eye

 How will my eye doctor check for AMD?